BCusack/Seon/Whitepaper.md

 *Protocols for secure re-linking or device migration will be implemented to maintain continuity and trust, should the user need to change or recover their Seon device.*

 ### **Long-Term and Short-Term Memory Management**

-Seon's employ a dynamic memory system that efficiently manages both short-term and long-term memory, enabling quick and contextually relevant responses.
-The system continuously learns from user interactions over time, allowing for increasingly personalized and adaptive responses (Hinton et al., 1986).
-Machine Learning (ML) algorithms are employed to learn user preferences, predict needs, and personalize recommendations.
-This adaptive memory system allows a Seon to recall past conversations, recognize patterns in user behavior, and provide increasingly insightful and relevant support.
+Seon employs a dynamic, adaptive memory system that manages both short-term and long-term memory, inspired by but more flexible than the human brain.
+Unlike static architectures, Seon can create, dissolve, and reorganize memory categories on demand, supporting a highly personalized and evolving understanding of the user.

+Short-term memory in Seon is context-driven and ephemeral, used for immediate reasoning and interaction.
+Only information deemed salient or relevant is promoted to long-term memory, ensuring privacy and efficiency.
+Long-term memory is persistent and structured, allowing Seon to recall past conversations, recognize behavioral patterns, and provide increasingly insightful support over time (Hinton, Rumelhart, and Williams 1986).

+Seon’s memory architecture supports the creation of knowledge-graph-like connections between memory nodes.
+This enables the system to form rich, relational links between people, events, preferences, and experiences—mirroring the associative nature of human memory, but with greater dynamism and scalability.
+Such relational memory structures are informed by recent advances in graph neural networks and relational inductive biases (Battaglia et al. 2018).

+The allocation and management of memory is guided by principles of salience, relevance, and user privacy.
+The Seon can generalize from past experiences, adapt to new contexts, and even restructure its memory graph as the user’s life and needs evolve (Hassabis et al. 2017; Khandelwal et al. 2019).
+This approach enables the Seon to deliver contextually aware, proactive support while maintaining a strong commitment to data minimization and user control.

 ### **Securing Your Information and Communication in the Wild**

-Privacy and security are paramount considerations in the Seons design and implementation.
-User data is secured using designated "set markers" as a lock-in mechanism, ensuring user-centric control and access.  the Seon utilises a custom hashing algorithm for storing and interpreting user data, creating a unique hash for secure data management.
-This approach aims to minimize the risk of unauthorised access and data breaches.
-Furthermore, ethical AI development principles are integrated throughout the project, emphasising transparency, fairness, and accountability (Taddeo & Floridi, 2018).
+Privacy and security are paramount considerations in the Seon’s design and implementation.
+User data is secured using designated "set markers" as a lock-in mechanism, ensuring user-centric control and access.
+The Seon utilizes a custom hashing algorithm for storing and interpreting user data, creating a unique hash for secure data management.
+This approach aims to minimize the risk of unauthorized access and data breaches.
+Furthermore, ethical AI development principles are integrated throughout the project, emphasizing transparency, fairness, and accountability (Taddeo & Floridi, 2018).

 ### **Technical Considerations**